mapikit/meta-system-docs/docs/api-docs/configuring/bops/bops.md

 sidebar_position: 1
 ---
 # About BOps
-The BOps are the heart of your business, they can be whatever you need them to be, and should specify the rules that guide your business on a daily basis.
+The Business Operations are the heart of your business, they can be whatever you need them to be, and should represent a process in your system.

 Users cannot be younger than 13 years old?
 That's a business operation.
 Should you send an email when users complete their 10th purchase?
 Another BOps!